 Vertigo, Dizziness and Balance

-Our vestibular rehabilitation service provides assessment and treatment for people who suffer from vertigo, dizziness and balance problems.
+Our vestibular rehabilitation service provides assessment and treatment for people who are suffering from vertigo, dizziness and balance problems.

-Our physiotherapists will listen to your particular case in detail and use specific tests and equipment (such as Video Frenzel Goggles) to assist in diagnosing your condition.
+We'll ask you a structured series of questions to gain important information about your history and condition then use specific tests and equipment (such as Video Frenzel Goggles) to assist in diagnosing your condition.

 These conditions often require a multidisciplinary approach in their management and we work with medical specialist such as ENTs, neurologists, rehabilitation physicians as well as audiologists and optometrists to achieve an optimal outcome.
 If we feel that your condition needs further investigation we can guide you in the right direction, usually through consultation with your GP.